How to Make a Women’s History Slideshow in After Effects

 How to Make a History Slideshow Video for International Women’s Day

-A template can help make your International Women’s Day video professional.
+A template can help make your International Women’s Day video look professional.
 It’s a great resource to create an International Women’s Day video for students.
 Here’s an example I made with an After Effects template from Envato Elements.
 The resources are included after the tutorial in case you’d like to use the same elements.

 Resources

-All of the resources I used were from Envato Elements where everything is included in one subscription, or were public domain.
+All of the resources I used were from Envato Elements where everything is included in subscription, or were public domain.

 Template: History Slideshow for Adobe After Effects